 “We made a righthand turn off the Black Canyon Freeway 57 years ago, and we're still here,” says Jerry, founder and chairman and CEO emeritus of Swift Transportation.
 “We’ve just always been in the West Valley.”

-Now, Jerry is giving back to the community that he and Vickie have called home for almost 60 years by making a philanthropic investment that will transform the landscape of pediatric care in the West Valley.
+Now, Jerry and Vickie are giving back to the community that they have called home for almost 60 years by making a philanthropic investment that will transform the landscape of pediatric care in the West Valley.

 A work ethic rooted in small-town America